 Sprint Retrospectives in Scrum

-Retrospective is one of the important events in the Scrum Framework of Agile software development.
-Sprint Retrospective is a chance for the Scrum Team to inspect itself and make a plan for improvements to be enacted during the next Sprint.
-The Sprint Retrospective happens after the Sprint Review meeting and prior to the next Sprint Planning meeting.
-It is to identify potential pitfalls, mistakes made in the past sprints, and seek out new ways to avoid those pitfalls.
+A retrospective is one of the most important events in the Scrum Framework of Agile software development.
+Sprint Retrospective Meeting is a chance for the Scrum Team to inspect itself and make a plan for improvements to be enacted during the next Sprint.
+The Sprint Retrospective happens after the Sprint Review meeting and prior to the next Sprint Planning Meeting.
+It is helpful to identify potential pitfalls, mistakes made in the past sprints, and seek out new ways to avoid those pitfalls.
 It is attended by the product owner, scrum master, development team members. (stakeholders are optional).

 - Sprint Retrospective Stages and Techniques

-- How to run retrospective in distributed team setup?
+- How to run a retrospective in distributed team setup?

 Stages in Retrospective

-Sprint Retrospectives generally follow 5 stages although most of the retrospectives are sophisticated that the below,
+Sprint Retrospectives generally follow 5 stages although most of the retrospectives are sophisticated than the below,

-- This stage involves setting the goal for the sprint retrospectives.
+- This stage involves setting the goal for the sprint retrospectives in Scrum.

 - Provide the team members some time to get settled and get into the right mood